w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ![grafana-1](assets/guides/how-to-monitor/4-configure-data-source.png)

 Next, import the dashboard that lets you visualize your node data.
-Simply go to the menu bar on the left and mouse hover "+" then select `Import`.
+Go to the menu bar on the left and mouse hover "+" then select `Import`.

 `Import via grafana.com` - It allows you to use a dashboard that someone else has created and made